anthochamp/container-http-to-https/CONTAINER.md

 # HTTP to HTTPS redirect Web Server container images

-Container images based on the [official nginx image](https://hub.docker.com/_/nginx) which respond to any request made on it (HTTP or HTTPS schemes) with a redirect to an equivalent URL with a HTTPS scheme and a configurable port.
+Container images based on the [official nginx image](https://hub.docker.com/_/nginx) that redirect all HTTP or HTTPS requests to the equivalent HTTPS URL, with an optional configurable port.

 Sources are available on [GitHub](https://github.com/anthochamp/container-http-to-https).